Disease Guide ·Heartworm ·2026

 What Causes Heartworm Disease

-Dirofilaria immitis — parasitic worms transmitted through mosquito bites.
-Infected mosquitoes deposit larvae into the skin.
-Over 6-7 months, larvae mature into adult worms that lodge in the heart, lungs, and blood vessels.
-Adult worms can reach 12 inches long.
-Without treatment, worm burden grows with each mosquito season.
+Dirofilaria immitis - parasitic worms transmitted through mosquito bites.
+Larvae mature into adult worms over 6-7 months, lodging in the heart, lungs, and blood vessels.
+Adults reach 12 inches long.
+Without treatment, worm burden grows each season.
 Present in all 50 US states

 Symptoms - What to Watch For

-Early stages: mild cough, fatigue after moderate activity.
-As disease progresses: persistent cough, exercise intolerance, decreased appetite, weight loss.
-Advanced stages: swollen belly (fluid accumulation), difficulty breathing, heart failure.
-Symptoms may not appear for months after infection.
+Early: mild cough, fatigue after activity.
+Progressive: persistent cough, exercise intolerance, decreased appetite, weight loss.
+Advanced: swollen belly from fluid, difficulty breathing, heart failure.
+Symptoms may take months to appear.
 Often no symptoms early on

 Diagnosis - $35-$75